 So, the general idea of car insurance is that your liability insurance (the coverage that’s required by law) is intended to provide compensation to others if you are responsible for an accident.
 Bodily injury liability will help pay for their medical bills, lost wages, and pain and suffering.
 Property damage liability helps repair or replace the other driver’s car or any other property you might happen to damage.
 In short, liability insurance is intended to protect other drivers on the road.
 But not all drivers have it or have enough of it.

 You might follow the law and carry the amount of car insurance that’s required by your state.
 But the problem is that if you only have liability insurance and nothing else, you wouldn’t be covered if another driver hits you but doesn’t have enough insurance to compensate you for your medical bills.
-Which means that you’d be out of luck – and dealing with some potentially very high medical bills and even court battles.
-But as you’ve probably gleaned from what you’ve read so far, uninsured motorist/uninsured motorist coverage can help provide coverage for this type of situation.
+Which means that you’d be out of luck – and dealing with some potentially very high medical bills.
+But as you’ve probably gleaned from what you’ve read so far, uninsured motorist/underinsured motorist coverage can help provide coverage for this type of situation.

 (As a quick word of explanation, uninsured motorists do not have insurance at all.
 They just didn’t purchase an auto insurance policy, so they don’t have coverage.
 An unsettling statistic is that the Insurance Research Council estimates that 1 in 7 drivers are uninsured.
 An underinsured motorist doesn’t have enough insurance to pay for all the expenses of an accident.
 Minimum limits of liability insurance can be quite low, so if the other driver only purchased the minimum amount of coverage required by the state they might not have enough coverage to fully compensate you for a serious accident.)

 Protect your car & save money.
 Get a quick auto insurance quote today.